sveltejs/svelte/DEVELOPER_GUIDE.md

 This is done by walking the AST and manually create a `new Scope` class every time we encounter a node that creates one.

 <details>
-	<summary>What does walking the AST means?</summary>
+	<summary>What does walking the AST mean?</summary>

-	As we've seen, the AST is basically a giant Javascript object with a `type` property to indicate the node type and a series of extra properties.
+	As we've seen, the AST is basically a giant JavaScript object with a `type` property to indicate the node type and a series of extra properties.

     For example, a `$state(1)` node will look like this (excluding position information):